Ceterai/Ceterai.github.io/MyEnternia/Wiki/OmniblueVision/README.md

 # Omniblue Vision

 Creates a strong beam of blue light in front of you as well as slightly lights up the area.
+Alta:

 <details markdown="1"><summary>Applied by following items: (Expand 10 items)</summary>